tobias/blog.tobiascrawley.net/posts/2011-07-10-github-rss.md

 I have an [instance running on Heroku](http://github-rss.heroku.com/) that you are free to use.
 As a [sample], here is the feed for github-rss itself.
 If you are using github-rss with a private repo, I recommend you run your own instance instead of using mine.
-I'm not storing your github [token], but do you trust me that much?
+It doesn't store your github [token], but it does cache commit data in memcached, and do you trust me that much?

 ## Problems